 Amanda completed a Bachelor of Science degree in 2007 at the University of Alberta.
 She then returned to the University of Alberta and completed a Master of Science degree in Speech-Language Pathology in 2011.
-She was awarded with the Student Excellence award for the University of Alberta from the national association of Speech-Language Pathology and Audiology.
+She was awarded with the Student Excellence award for the University of Alberta from the Canadian Association of Speech-Language Pathology and Audiology (CASLPA).

 Outside of work, Amanda enjoys hiking and biking with her husband.
 She loves to try new recipes and is always dreaming about her next travel adventure.

 Rebecca completed a Bachelor’s and Master’s degree in Speech-Language Pathology at Calvin College in Grand Rapids, MI.
 In college, Rebecca pursued internships and volunteer experiences that focused on helping children of a variety of ages and diagnoses.
 At this time, Rebecca also developed a special interest in literacy and language development.